Cambodian art: Ceramics

+Ancient & modern Khmer ceramics/pottery displayed on shelves & wall.

 Cambodian pottery traditions date to 5000 BCE.
 Ceramics were mostly used for domestic purposes such as holding food and water.
 There is no evidence that Khmer ceramics were ever exported, though ceramics were imported from elsewhere in Asia beginning in the 10th century.
 Ceramics in the shape of birds, elephants, rabbits, and other animals were popular between the 11th and 13th centuries.

 Potting traditionally was done either on a pottery wheel or using shaping tools such as paddles and anvils.
 Firing was done in clay kilns, which could reach temperatures of 1,000–1,200 °C, or in the open air, at temperatures of around 700 °C. Primarily green and brown glazes were used.
 In rural Cambodia, traditional pottery methods remained.
 Many pieces are hand-turned and fired on an open fire without glaze.
 The country's major center for pottery is Kompong Chhnang Province.

 In modern Cambodia, the art of glazed ceramics faded into oblivion: the technique of stoneware stop to be used around 14th century, at the end of Angkor era.
 Today this technique begin a slow revival through a Belgian ceramist who founded the Khmer Ceramics & Fine Arts Center, in Siem Reap, the organization lead vocational training and researches about this lost skill.